AnujKaithwas/abap-iitb/README.md

 # abap-iitb

-**Contains code samples and videos used in daily training sessions for IIT Bombay ABAP training.**
+**Contains code samples and videos used in daily training sessions for IIT Bombay.**